-There can be instances where term is significantly cheaper.
+There can be instances where a level term is significantly cheaper.

-It really depends on your age, gender and the coverage period.
-The only way to be sure is to get quotes and comparisons of different insurance companies (luckily, you can easily get them here).
+But it still ultimately depends on your age, gender, coverage amount and period.
+The only way to be sure is to get quotes and comparisons of different insurance companies.

 Even if the premiums for term is slightly higher initially, do consider the fact that the coverage doesn’t get reduced, and over time it becomes more economical.